Wednesday, February 27, 2019

 The original motor freight car appears to have disappeared from the scene about 1900 and is believed to have been converted into a flatcar.
 A new motor flat car was built by the company in 1913 and in 1915, a box motor with a steel underframe was purchased from the Laconia Car Company.

-In 1912, the Somerset Traction designed and built at its carbarn a new four-wheel snow plow, replacing the old Taunton plow, at a cost of $1,300 without electrical equipment.
+In 1912, the Somerset Traction designed and built at its carbarn a new four-wheel snow plow, replacing the old Taunton plow, for $1,300 without electrical equipment.
 This plow had special ice cutters that could remove high centers between the rails.

 Another view of Madison Avenue, Skowhegan shows the